-A quick reminder is provided of a procedure already described in the literature (Laurec and Le Guen, 1981; Shepherd, 1982; Sissenwine and Shepherd, 1987; Quinn and Deriso, 1999).
-S is used as the symbol for spawner biomass (SSB) or any other appropriate metric of effective fecundity.
-One starts with a per-recruit analysis which,
+A quick reminder is provided of the procedure described in the literature (Laurec and Le Guen, 1981; Shepherd, 1982; Sissenwine and Shepherd, 1987; Quinn and Deriso, 1999).
+S is used as the symbol for SSB or any other appropriate metric of effective fecundity.
+One starts with a per-recruit analysis which, for each fishing mortality (F) value, provides a single estimate of yield (Y/R), and one of spawning biomass (S/R).
+It is common to use a discrete yield model, with this set of equations: